Sky has two sections

 Sky paediatric critical care unit

-Sky paediatric critical care unit is a 10 bed unit and provides intensive care for critically ill children from south east England and beyond.
+Sky paediatric critical care unit has 10 beds and provides intensive care for critically ill children from south east England and beyond.

 Sky cardiology unit

-Sky cardiology is a unit with 18 beds providing care for patients undergoing cardiac management which includes surgery and interventions.
+Sky cardiology is a unit with 18 beds providing care for children who are having heart surgery and interventions.

 Directions

-- Parents/primary carers can visit their child at any time
+Parents and carers can visit their child at any time.

-- If you have been in contact with someone who has chicken pox or measles, speak to the nurse in charge before entering the ward.
+If you have been in contact with someone who has chicken pox, speak to the nurse in charge before entering the ward.
 Some of the children are very sensitive to infections.

-- Parents/Carers can visit their child at any time
+Parents and carers can visit their child at any time.

-- If you have been in contact with someone who has chicken pox, speak to the nurse in charge before entering the ward.
+If you have been in contact with someone who has chicken pox or measles, speak to the nurse in charge before entering the ward.
 Some of the children are very sensitive to infections.

 Sky paediatric critical care unit

-We do our best to accommodate up to two parents/carers as comfortably as possible whilst your child is on Sky Ward.
-However there are a limited number of parent's rooms available which are allocated on a day by day basis and cannot be reserved in advance.
+We do our best to accommodate up to 2 parents and carers as comfortably as possible while your child is on Sky ward.
+However, there are a limited number of rooms available which are allocated on a day-by-day basis and cannot be reserved in advance.

-If we cannot accommodate you in one of these, there are other places near the hospital where you can stay – see the accommodation page for more information.
+If we cannot accommodate you in one of these, there are other places near the hospital where you can stay.
+See our accommodation page for more information.

 Sky cardiology

-There is a pull down bed at each bedspace for one parent to stay overnight.
+There is a pull down bed at each bedspace for 1 parent to stay overnight.

 Meal times